mattcroat/next-sanity/README.md

 1. `npm i` to install dependencies

-1. `cd studio && npx sanity init` to initialize a new project, with the Blog (schema) template from the options.
+1. `cd studio && npx sanity init` to initialize a new project, with the Blog (schema) template from the options, or do `cd studio && sanity install`.

 1. `sanity manage` to open the dashboard in the browser where you can get the **project id**, and **dataset** name to fill in `.env`.